Unity-Technologies/ml-agents/docs/Training-SAC.md

 ### Train Interval

-`train_interval` is the number of steps taken between each agent update.
-In SAC, a single "update" corresponds to grabbing a batch of size `batch_size` from the experience replay buffer, and using this mini batch to update the models.
-Typically, we can update every timestep, but if your environment's steps are very small, there may not be any new interesting information between steps, and `train_interval` can be increased.
+`train_interval` is the number of steps taken between each agent training session.
+Typically, we can train after every step, but if your environment's steps are very small and very frequent, there may not be any new interesting information between steps, and `train_interval` can be increased.

 Typical Range: `1` - `5`

 ### Updates Per Train

 `updates_per_train` corresponds to the number of mini batches sampled and used for training during each update.
+In SAC, a single "update" corresponds to grabbing a batch of size `batch_size` from the experience replay buffer, and using this mini batch to update the models.
 Typically, this can be left at 1.
 However, to imitate the training procedure in certain papers (e.g.
 [Kostrikov et. al](http://arxiv.org/abs/1809.02925), [Blondé et. al](http://arxiv.org/abs/1809.02064)),
 we may want to update N times with different mini batches before grabbing additional samples.
 We can change `train_interval` and `updates_per_train` to N to accomplish this.